SAP/odata-vocabularies/vocabularies/UI.md

 A time zone in which the given point in time has a UTC offset according to the given [timezone fragment](https://www.w3.org/TR/xmlschema11-2/#nt-tzFrag)

 The time zone is not uniquely determined by the timezone fragment, but all possible time zones
           lead to the same offset, i.e., to the same hh:mm:ss representation of the time.
+The annotation `"Timestamp@Common.Timezone": {"$Function": "UI.impliedTimezone", "$Apply": [{"$Path": "Timestamp"}]}`
+          thus instructs the client to display the `Timestamp` "as is", simply dropping its offset.

 Parameter|Type|Description
 :--------|:---|:----------